Splinterlands (SPS) Hits Market Capitalization of $36.07 Million

-Splinterlands (SPS) traded flat against the dollar during the 24 hour period ending at 22:00 PM ET on March 15th.
-During the last week, Splinterlands has traded flat against the dollar.
-One Splinterlands coin can now be purchased for $0.35 or 0.00000764 BTC on popular cryptocurrency exchanges.
-Splinterlands has a total market capitalization of $36.07 million and approximately $3.18 million worth of Splinterlands was traded on exchanges in the last 24 hours.
+Splinterlands (SPS) traded flat against the US dollar during the 1-day period ending at 20:00 PM E.T. on March 18th.
+Splinterlands has a total market capitalization of $36.07 million and approximately $3.18 million worth of Splinterlands was traded on exchanges in the last day.
+In the last week, Splinterlands has traded flat against the US dollar.
+One Splinterlands coin can currently be purchased for $0.35 or 0.00000764 BTC on major exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.